pierre-24/pymerk/README.md

-# pymerk
+# `pymerk` -- Python Molecular Ensembles RanKing

-A CENSO-like approach to rank ensembles of molecular systems
+A CENSO-like approach to rank ensembles of molecular systems.